-The Blotched Leopard butterfly occurs in a broad band up the eastern region of South Africa from Port St. Johns to Limpopo province.
+The Blotched Leopard butterfly occurs in a broad band up the eastern region of South Africa from Port St. Johns, through the KwaZulu-Natal midlands to Limpopo province and beyond.

 They are found in a variety of habitats including forest edges, wetlands, and mountainous areas.
 It is particularly common in forest regions.

 Female Blotched Leopards are slightly larger than males and have a wingspan of up to 5.5 cm.
 Males have a wingspan of around 5 cm or so.
 The orange on the upper wings is much brighter on the male than the female.
 The male has a grey patch on the leading edge of the hindwing while the female has a black spot in its place.